Meycauayan: Feasts

 It is a celebration held in the oldest church in Meycauayan, the St. Francis of Assisi Parish Church in Barangay Poblacion, which commemorates the foundation of the city in 1578 by the Franciscans.
 Before, it has come to be known as the "Kawayanan Festival", and includes an animal parade, street dancing, and other related cultural activities.
 It is held every fourth of October.

+Religious organizations/denominations

+Like other cities and municipalities in the Philippines, Meycauayan hosts no official religion as the 1987 Constitution mandates that there shall be no state religion and that it provides for the separation of church and state.

+Church buildings and related structures from various sects and denominations are scattered in Meycauayan.
+They come mostly from Christians with their religious denominations and orders like the Catholic Church, the Born-again, the Baptists, the Jehovah's Witnesses and the Iglesia ni Cristo, while the city also has mosques and centers for Islam.

+There are Light Church Meycauayan and Jesus Is Lord Church Meycauayan Chapter as well.

 Issues and controversies

 Mayoralty dispute (1995–2008)

 The succession of the city's administration was put into question by a series of legal cases between two then-Mayors.
 Florentino Blanco, town mayor from 1987 to 1992, ran in 1995 but was disqualified by the Supreme Court for vote buying on July 21, 1997.
 Blanco was replaced by Vice Mayor Eduardo Nolasco in an acting capacity, serving out the remainder of his term.

 Blanco ran again in 1998 but lost to Eduardo Alarilla; Blanco attempted to file an election protest against Alarilla but the COMELEC dismissed the case.
 He attempted to run again in 2004 but later withdrew his candidacy.
 In 2007, he ran once more but lost to Eduardo Alarilla's wife, Joan Alarilla (Mr. Alarilla has then reached the three-term limit imposed by law).
 The then Mayor Alarilla then attempted to disqualify Blanco; the COMELEC ruled in favor of Alarilla, but the Supreme Court reversed this decision, stating that Blanco is still eligible to run for public office.